cityofaustin/open-data-manual/inventory.md

 Cupcake ipsum dolor sit.
 Amet bonbon gingerbread tiramisu croissant.
 Jujubes jelly-o marzipan chupa chups tiramisu fruitcake lemon drops.
 Caramels ice cream gummies cake sweet roll tootsie roll soufflé.
 Candy macaroon toffee lemon drops.
 Chocolate bar oat cake tart.

+## Background on City of Austin Data Inventory

+On April 8, 2015, the City Manager issued a memorandum directing all departments to participate in the City of Austin Open Data Initiative 2.0.
+Included in that memorandum was a requirement that each department create an inventory of known data managed and maintained that would indicate:

+a.
+If the information is publicly-accessible;
+b.
+The date of when the information was made publicly-accessible or when it is scheduled to be made public;
+c.
+The date the information was last updated or when it is scheduled to be updated;
+d.
+If the data is in a consumable format;
+e.
+If the information is from a primary source or has been aggregated or modified; and
+f.
+If the information is restricted by any legal, license or privacy restrictions.

 ## About the inventory project

 **Project goals**